-Socks – Please tell me I’m not the only one??? (and don’t think this any easy feat (pun intended).
+Socks – Please tell me I’m not the only one??? (and don’t think this any easy feat [pun intended]).
 Remember that I’m pint sized and have the size foot of a 6y/o.
 It’s not always easy to find cool socks in “Toddler” size ;-).

 Souvenir book about the city or site – I used to collect these from wherever I went – the books are usually thin and light, with great photographs and stories.
-It took a good 30 years or so to finally own up to the fact that I’d buy these things and never, ever read the damn things. 😉 Do you?
+It took a good 30 years or so to finally own up to the fact that I’d buy them and never, ever read the damn things. 😉 Do you?

 Stuffed animals – A friend of mine from when I was in my 20s used to collect teddy bears and, as it turned out, so did my mother-in-law.
 So just as we bought her spoons, we also bought her teddy bears with the name of where we were.
 She’s been gone for several years now, but I still can’t step foot into a Hard Rock Cafe anywhere in the world, see the teddy bears and think of her :-).

 Pins – I am woman enough to admit that I had a BAD pin collecting problem for a LONG time and I totally blame Disney for it, with all the pins they sell there.
 There was a time when I would buy, not one, but every single pin I saw from every place we visited.
 I wound up with a lot of pins.
 And I mean A LOT.
 Literally thousands.
-Thankfully, I was able to go cold turkey in the very early 2000s, but not before I had amassed a collection of literally thousands of pins (many of which I now sell on eBay).
+Thankfully, I was able to go cold turkey in the very early 2000s, but not before I had amassed a collection of WAY TOO MANY pins (many of which I now sell on eBay).
 Oops.

 Coffee mugs – I was a sucker for international coffee mugs for a long time.
 Especially the old Starbucks “Icon Global City” collection series ones.
 Sometimes starting your first coffee of the day with a mug that has a picture of Ireland’s Cliffs of Moher or Mozart’s house in Salzburg just makes the day start off a little better.